All Episodes

 That is now deemed inappropriate.

-I think what's happening that I find very odd right now is that the cure for a country that was once plagued by slavery and racism and the amount of things that we've overcome as a nation and the blending of cultures and being the melting pot that we claim to be, is that now there's a bit of a um a return to racism, but you're not allowed to call it that.
+I think what's happening that I find very odd right now is that the cure for a country that was once plagued by slavery and racism and the amount of things that we've overcome as a nation and the blending of cultures and being the melting pot that we claim to be is that now there's a bit of a return to racism, but you're not allowed to call it that.

 And I think that saying that all lives matter should just be understood and not need to be said, but it seems to be necessary.

-And there's a very there's a there's a high devaluation on life in general, in my opinion, across the world.
+And there's a very, there's a, there's a high devaluation on life in general, in my opinion, across the world.

-And I think it's really scary that we can't talk about things that we're seeing, you know, we have to use words like allegedly or we're not sure.
+And I think it's really scary that we can't talk about things that we're seeing.

 We're still investigating.